madhur/madhur.github.com/_posts/2020-04-11-fastest-way-spin-kubernetes-cluster.markdown

 - Kubernetes
 ---

-Recently, I was trying to do a POC on Kubernetes and required a kuberentes Cluster.
+Recently, I was trying to do a POC on Kubernetes and required a kubernetes Cluster.

 Its easy to spin up a single machine cluster using [Minkube](https://kubernetes.io/docs/tasks/tools/install-minikube/) on Windows, Linux and MacOS

-But the behaviour of Minkube is not as close to real Kubernetes cluster primarily because:
+But the behavior of Minkube is not as close to real Kubernetes cluster primarily because:

 * You can't simulate multiple nodes
 * You cannot have a public DNS for your services unless you use [minikube tunnel](https://minikube.sigs.k8s.io/docs/handbook/accessing/#using-minikube-tunnel)